confluentinc/ksql/docs/syntax-reference.rst

 stream and table, which represent the corresponding Kafka message timestamp and message key, respectively.

+KSQL has currently the following equirements for creating a table from a Kafka topic:

+1. The Kafka message key must also be present as a field/column in the Kafka message value.
+The ``KEY`` property (see below) must be defined to inform KSQL which field/column in the message value represents the key.
+If the message key is not present in the message value, follow the instructions in :ref:`ksql_key_constraints`.
+2. The message key must be in ``VARCHAR`` aka ``STRING`` format.
+If the message key is not in this format, follow the instructions in :ref:`ksql_key_constraints`.

 The WITH clause supports the following properties:

 ========================= ============================================================================================
 Property                  Description
 ========================= ============================================================================================
  KAFKA_TOPIC (required)   | The name of the Kafka topic that backs this table.
 The topic must already exist in Kafka.
- VALUE_FORMAT (required)  | Specifies the serialization format of the message value in the topic.
+ VALUE_FORMAT (required)  | Specifies the serialization format of message values in the topic.
 Supported formats:
                           | ``JSON``, ``DELIMITED`` (comma-separated value), and ``AVRO``.
- KEY (required)           | Associates the message key in the Kafka topic with a column in the KSQL table.
-You must be
-                          | sure that the record key corresponds to the value in the key column and is in the right
-                          | format.
-For more information, see :ref:`ksql_key_constraints`
- TIMESTAMP                | Associates a field within the value of the message in the Kafka topic with the ``ROWTIME``
+ KEY (required)           | Associates a field/column within the Kafka message value with the implicit ``ROWKEY`` column
-                          | column in the KSQL table.
-Time-based operations such as windowing will process
+                          | (message key) in the KSQL table.
-                          | a record according to the timestamp in ``ROWTIME``.
                           |
+                          | KSQL currently requires that the Kafka message key, which will be available as the implicit
+                          | ``ROWKEY`` column in the table, must also be present as a field/column in the message value.
+                          | You must set the KEY property to this corresponding field/column in the message value,
+                          | and this column must be in ``VARCHAR`` aka ``STRING`` format.
+                          | See :ref:`ksql_key_constraints` for more information.
-                          | If not supplied, the timestamp of the message in the Kafka topic will be used.
+ TIMESTAMP                | By default, the implicit ``ROWTIME`` column is the timestamp of the message in the Kafka
+                          | topic.
+The TIMESTAMP property can be used to override ``ROWTIME`` with the contents of the
+                          | specified field/column within the Kafka message value (similar to timestamp extractors in
+                          | Kafka's Streams API).
+Time-based operations such as windowing will process a record
+                          | according to the timestamp in ``ROWTIME``.
 ========================= ============================================================================================

 .. include:: includes/ksql-includes.rst